 If you have been penalized already, keep in mind that in order to identify the bad backlinks, you will have to verify them one by one.
 Tools that promise to automatically identify the backlinks that have caused your penalty, are overpriced and most of the time useless.
 Even worse, some of the tools will tell you to disavow your best backlinks.

-1. The first thing to do is to head to Google Webmaster Tools and download all the backlinks of your website.
+1. The first thing to do is to head to Google Search Console and download all the backlinks of your website.
 Click on ‘Search traffic’ and on ‘Links to your site’, then under the module ‘who links the most’, click on ‘more’.

 From the next page, click on ‘download this table’ and choose to download your links in CSV format.